Our HQ art collaborations

 The landscape surrounding the Kvadrat Headquarters in Ebeltoft is designed by architect Günther Vogt and artist Olafur Eliasson.
 This addition is a permanent outdoor installation encompassing five unique elliptical mirrors designed by Olafur Eliasson.

 The mirrors resemble ever still glacial basins; they differ in form yet are set in horizontal alignment and positioned amongst trees, shrubs and wildlife.
 The interplay between an untamed wilderness and serene garden is explored in the conceptualisation of the surrounding landscape.
-On slight elevations in the broad meadows are small but dense gatherings of trees, clearly delineated in their oval form.
+Slight elevations in the broad meadows are small but are clearly delineated with the mirrored oval forms.

-The piece transforms and enhances the experience of the grounds as a whole as well as our relationship with them.
+The piece transforms and enhances the experience of the grounds through the seasons.

 House by Roman Signer

 This commissioned site-specific work consists of a stylised house made of steel, with an inverted roof that forms a basin collecting rainwater, which is led out by a pipe, creating a temporary fountain.
 Subverting the idea of the house as a place of shelter, House fulfils its own mysterious purpose in the landscape.

 The artist Roman Signer has participated in prestigious international art exhibitions such as Documenta in Kassel (1987), Skulptur Projekte Münster (1997) and the Shanghai Biennale (2012).